 - Get used to handling the motorcycle in a suitable area before making a longer trip.
-Try also to ride as slowly as possible and in a standing position to get a better feel for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. ( p.
-53)
+Try also to ride as slowly as possible and in a standing position to get a better feel for the motorcycle. - Do not make any trips that exceed your ability and experience. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding.